haiku/website/content/blog/return0e/2017-05-22_[gsoc_2017]_porting_swift_to_haiku_-_week_1_2.md

 * Add WIP recipe to HaikuPorts.
 * Investigate swift-corelibs and libdispatch requirements.

-The repo used for porting is over at [return/swift](http://github.com/return/swift).
+The repository used for porting is over at [return/swift](http://github.com/return/swift).
 Hopefully a WIP swift recipe will be available on HaikuPorts in a few weeks, so that my mentors or even others can try it out.

 [1] https://github.com/apple/swift/blob/master/docs/DriverInternals.rst